-Not only that it has local delicacies but also international cuisines fit for international travellers who would like to experience the distinctiveness of Asian palate.
-After feasting on great food and enjoying the vibrant crowd, shopping for the latest fashion inexpensively is what this place is boasting for.
+Not only that it has local delicacies but also international cuisines fit for international travelers who would like to experience the distinctiveness of the Asian palate.
+After feasting on great food and enjoying the vibrant crowd, shopping for the latest fashion inexpensively is what this place boasts.

 Address: Alley 1, Lane 40, Linjiang St, Da’an District, Taipei City, Taiwan 106

 Hours open: 6:00PM -12:00AM

 To get there by MRT: Take the Red Line to Xinyi Anhe station.
 Exit through street Exit 3.
 Walk to Tonghua Night Market for 5 minutes.